 - ARIMA (Arbitrary Impulse Response Modeling): Used for modeling time series data that exhibit seasonality and non-linearity.

 - Exponential Smoothing: Used for estimating future values of a time series by smoothing out the data to see the underlying trend.

 - State Space Models: Used for modeling time series data that exhibit non-linearity and/or feedback loops.

 Each type of time series model has its own strengths and weaknesses, and it is important to choose the right model for the data that is being analyzed.
 In some cases, it may be necessary to use more than one type of time series model in order to get a complete picture of the data.

-In the field of economics, time series models are often used to forecast future values for a time series by looking at past values for the same variable over a specific period of time.
+In the field of economics, models are often used to forecast future values for a time series by looking at past values for the same variable over a specific period of time.
 Time series forecasting also includes identifying and predicting trends, patterns, and seasonality in data.
-Corporate executives can use this information to make better decisions, such as setting prices or deciding how much inventory to store.
+Businesses can use this information to make better decisions, such as setting prices or deciding how much inventory to store.

 In marketing, time series data can be used to understand how promotional campaigns affect the sale of a product.
 For example, if there was an increase in sales after increasing advertising for a product, it might make sense to continue this type of campaign.

 Time series analysis is used in several other fields as well, including meteorology and hydrology/agriculture.